The Cost of a New Smile: Breaking Down Prices for Whitening, Veneers, and More

 Another option for replacing a missing tooth is a dental implant.
 While a bridge or denture only replaces a tooth above the gum, an implant replaces the missing tooth root in the jaw.
 This provides more stability and stronger biting forces for replacement teeth, as well as supporting the jaw bone to prevent deterioration and a prematurely aged appearance.

-At EVP Dental, we offer a range of payment plans from trusted providers, including Pretty Penny Loans.
-Zip and AfterPay that can help break down the cost of a smile makeover into a series of manageable payments, and some offerzero interest terms.
+At EVP Dental, we offer payment plan options from trusted providers.
 Our team can explain the different pricing and finance options during your visit.

 Whatever changes you’re thinking of making to your smile, call (08) 9470 3944 to talk to our friendly team at EVP Dental today.
-We can give you more information about our treatments and price plans, or you can book a consultation with our experienced dentists and start your smile transformation.
-You can also book online.
+We can give you more information about our treatments and price plans, or you can book a consultation with our team online.